kadirahq/mantra/spec/i.appendix-a.md

 Now, we rarely use states in a React components.
 Instead, we accept data via props.
 React's [stateless components](https://medium.com/@joshblack/stateless-components-in-react-0-14-f9798f8b992d) make it very easy.

 Then, we compose React containers to fetch data from different sources and load them into UI components.
-Projects like [react-komposer](https://github.com/kadirahq/react-komposer) make is simple.
+Projects like [react-komposer](https://github.com/kadirahq/react-komposer) make it simple.
 Checkout following article for more information:

 * [Let’s Compose Some React Containers](https://voice.kadira.io/let-s-compose-some-react-containers-3b91b6d9b7c8#.my9ynz9e2)